thedoubl3j/awx/docs/execution_nodes.md

 ```

 Note, if the AWX deployment is scaled up, the new AWX pod will also make TCP connections to each execution node.

+# Adding hop nodes to AWX

+Hop nodes can be added to sit between the control plane of awx and stand alone execution nodes.
+These machines will not be a part of the AWX Kubernetes cluster.
+The machines will be registered in AWX as type "hop" instances, meaning they will only handle inbound / outbound traffic for otherwise unreachable nodes in a different or more strict network

 ## Overview